 The City has two Business Improvement Areas: The Peterborough Downtown Business Improvement Area and the Village Business Improvement Area.
 Both were created for the improvement, beautification and maintenance of municipally owned land, buildings, and structures in the area, beyond that provided at the expense of the City, and for the promotion of the area as a business and shopping area.
 Section 205 of the Municipal Act, 2001 states the following regarding budgets submitted by Business Improvement Areas:

 There is no net impact to the City in approving the Levy submitted on behalf of the BIAs as the amounts levied are raised annually by a special charge upon the rateable properties in each of the business areas.
 Through Report CAO17-008 dated September 5, 2017, Council adopted By-law 17-095 being a by-law to implement and update local policies to guide the operation and conduct of existing and new business improvement areas for the benefit of their members and the residents of Peterborough.
-2024 OverviewThe Peterborough DBIA was designated by the City in 1981.
+2025 OverviewThe Peterborough DBIA was designated by the City in 1981.
 The boundaries are north to Murray Street, west to Bethune Street, south to Dalhousie Street, east to the Hunter Street Bridge.
 The DBIA represents over 400 businesses in the Downtown core.
-The budget submitted by the DBIA reflects a 3.02% increase over 2023.
-This budget was approved and ratified by members at their Annual General Meeting on June 29, 2023.
-City Contributions to the DBIA In addition to collecting the levy from members of the DBIA, the City's 2024 Operating Budget includes four additional amounts that support the activities of the DBIA.
+The budget submitted by the DBIA reflects a 3.0% increase over 2024.
+This budget was approved and ratified by members at their Annual General Meeting on June 26, 2024.
+City Contributions to the DBIA In addition to collecting the levy from members of the DBIA, the City's 2025 Operating Budget includes four additional amounts that support the activities of the DBIA.
 In-kind Services Budget of $27,500 is used to support events by helping to pay for road closures, paid-duty policing, and park rentals.
-The Public Works budget includes an allocation of $133,500 for Street Cleaning within the DBIA.
+The Public Works budget includes an allocation of $132,500 for Street Cleaning within the DBIA.
 On February 13, 2017, in consideration of Report OCS17-003 – OMB Appeal – 1400 Crawford Drive, Council committed to make an additional financial contribution towards the DBIA in the amount of $150,000 for a term of 20 years.
+The OMB Appeal and that obligation are the subject of Report LSOCS24-008 Review of OMB Appeal re OPA 173 and zoning By-law 16-053 dated November 18, 2024, of the City Solicitor.
+In this Report staff recommend redirecting the $150,000 annual payment back to the City to reduce the 2025 net tax levy requirement.
+This has been reflected in the City’s draft budget.

 The following chart summarizes the funding to the DBIA.